 1555 Blake Street

-The top of the parapet of SugarCube is set at a height that aligns with the underside of the upper cornice of the Sugar Building.
-The roof of the masonry base buildings on the 16th Street Mall and Blake Street provide generous outdoor terraces for residential units on the 5th and 7th floors.
-The upper floors (five through ten) are set back from the facades with smooth cladding to match the changing sky color.
-The setback also allows for balconies to punctuate the facades.
+SugarCube’s parapet aligns with the underside of the upper cornice of the historic Sugar Building.
+The roof of the masonry base buildings on the 16th Street Mall and Blake Street provide generous outdoor terraces and punctuate the façade.
+The upper floors (five through ten) are set back with smooth cladding to match the changing sky color.

 Voelz Chandler, M. (2013).
 Guide to Denver Architecture.
 Denver, Colorado: Fulcrum Group.